MazamaScience/beakr/README.md

 See the package documentation for more information.

 ### Notes
-Fundementally, beakr is built on top of the `libuv` and `http-parser` C libraries as beakr relies heavily upon the [httpuv](https://github.com/rstudio/httpuv), a package that provides low-level socket and protocol support for handling HTTP and WebSocket requests directly from within R. beakr and much of the development of the package was inpsired by the excellent (now deprecated) [jug](https://github.com/Bart6114/jug) package, developed by Bart Smeets.
+Fundamentally, beakr is built on top of the libuv and http-parser C libraries as beakr relies heavily upon the httpuv, a package that provides low-level socket and protocol support for handling HTTP and WebSocket requests directly from within R. beakr and much of the development of the package was inspired by the excellent (now deprecated) jug package, developed by Bart Smeets.

 The beakr package was developed by [Hans Martin](https://github.com/hansmrtn) and [Jonathan Callahan](https://github.com/jonathancallahan), and is supported by